-The Identity Formation Strategy is designed to provide opportunities for youth to increase their self-esteem and sense of purposefully belonging by focusing on the resiliency, strengths and assets of their personal identity.
-Identity Formation programs will provide project based activities that help participants understand the social and historical contexts that influence the many parts of their personal identities.
-Through these experiences participants will analyze systems of power and oppression, develop relationships with positive peer and role models and build self-identity and self esteem.
-Identity Formation programs target middle and high school youth and can focus on any element that makes up identity including, but not limited to, race, ethnic or cultural background, gender and/or sexual orientation.
+The Identity Formation Strategy is designed to provide opportunities for middle and high school youth to increase their self-esteem and sense of purposefully belonging by focusing on the resiliency, strengths and assets of their personal identity.
+Identity Formation programs provide project based activities that help participants understand the social and historical contexts that influence the many parts of their personal identities.
+Through these experiences participants analyze systems of power and oppression, develop relationships with positive peer and role models and build self-identity and self esteem.

 DCYF allocated $2,850,000 in annual funding to 18 programs across 17 agencies for the Identity Formation Strategy.